shruti1uf/Glomeruli-Classification-/README.md

 ### Model Selection

-Several pre-trained models were evaluated based on their performance in terms of F1-score.
+Several pre-trained models were evaluated based on their performance in terms of F1-score and accuracy.
 The models tested include:
 - AlexNet
 - VGG19
 - ResNet50